Unity-Technologies/ml-agents/docs/Profiling.md

 # Profiling ML-Agents in Python

-ml-agents provides a lightweight profiling system, in order to identity hotspots in the training process and help spot regressions from changes.
+ML-Agents provides a lightweight profiling system, in order to identity hotspots in the training process and help spot regressions from changes.

 Timers are hierarchical, meaning that the time tracked in a block of code can be further split into other blocks if